LGBTQ people and Islam: Transgender rights

 A group of hijras and transgender people protest in Islamabad, Pakistan.

-In the late 1980s, Mufti Muhammad Sayyid Tantawy of Egypt issued a fatwa supporting the right for those who fit the description of mukhannathun and mukhannathin to have sex reassignment surgery; Ayatollah Khomeini of Iran issued similar fatwas around the same time.
+In the late 1980s, Mufti Muhammad Sayyid Tantawi of Egypt issued a fatwa supporting the right for those who fit the description of mukhannathun and mukhannathin to have sex reassignment surgery; Ayatollah Ruhollah Khomeini of Iran issued similar fatwas around the same time.
 Khomeini's initial fatwa concerned intersex individuals as well, but he later specified that sex reassignment surgery was also permissible in the case of transgender individuals.
 Because homosexuality is illegal in Iran but gender transition is legal, some gay individuals have been forced to undergo sex reassignment surgery and transition into the opposite sex, regardless of their actual gender identity.

 While Iran has outlawed homosexuality, Iranian thinkers such as Ayatollah Khomeini have allowed for transgender people to change their sex so that they can enter heterosexual relationships.
 Despite this, those who do not commit to reassignment surgery are not accepted to be trans.
 The government even provides up to half the cost for those needing financial assistance and a sex change is recognized on the birth certificate.

 The secular yet Muslim majority country, Turkey, generally accepts gender adjustment surgery.
 Nonetheless, there is no financial support for transgender people and many transgender people are faced with prejudice.

 On 26 June 2016, clerics affiliated to the Pakistan-based organization Tanzeem Ittehad-i-Ummat issued a fatwa on transgender people where a trans woman (born male) with "visible signs of being a woman" is allowed to marry a man, and a trans man (born female) with "visible signs of being a man" is allowed to marry a woman.
 Pakistani transgender persons can also change their (legal) sex.
 Muslim ritual funerals also apply.
 Depriving transgender people of their inheritance, humiliating, insulting or teasing them were declared haraam.
 In May 2018, the Pakistani parliament passed a bill giving transgender individuals the right to choose their legal sex and correct their official documents, such as ID cards, driver licenses, and passports.
 Today, transgender people in Pakistan have the right to vote and to search for a job free from discrimination.
 As of 2018, one transgender woman became a news anchor, and two others were appointed as Supreme Court clerks.